-Mentor groups should strive to support and elevate their mentees to the point at which they are able to manage their own animal populations effectively and achieve best practices in animal sheltering.
-As a shining example of humane animal caretaking and model shelter operation, the former mentee group will then be able to pay it forward, helping to elevate other groups in their region.
+Mentor groups should strive to support and elevate their mentees to the point at which they are able to manage their own populations effectively and achieve best practices in animal sheltering.
+As a shining example of humane animal caretaking and model shelter operation, the former mentee group will then be able to pay it forward, helping to elevate other groups-in short, the mentee group should become a model shelter/mentor for their area.
+What's more, their excellence should serve to shine a spotlight on local groups not employing best practices and influence them to change.
 In sum, the goal of the Shelter Ally Project is to support and build leaders who were once struggling and turn them into local influencers for positive change.